-Mandate Letter (2015): includes “leading an international effort to improve and expand the training of military and civilian personnel deployed on peace operations” (full letter)
+Mandate Letter (2015): includes “leading an international effort to improve and expand the training of military and civilian personnel deployed on peace operations” — see full letter

 “Training activities to meet systemic UN needs”

 “Canadian Training and Advisory Team”

-The Canadian government is currently less well equipped to lead in training for UN peacekeeping since so few Canadian military personnel have deployed in such operations over the past two decades.
-In addition, the training and education within the Canadian Armed Forces on UN peacekeeping has also declined, with the number of activities less than a quarter of what they were in 2005 (see study: Dorn and Libben, Preparing for Peace?
-2018, html or pdf or the longer 2015 version: html, pdf).
+Status: The Canadian government is currently less well equipped to lead in training for UN peacekeeping since so few Canadian military personnel have deployed in such operations over the past two decades.
+In addition, the training and education within the Canadian Armed Forces on UN peacekeeping has also declined, with the number of activities less than a quarter of what they were in 2005 — see study: Dorn and Libben, Preparing for Peace?
+2018, html or pdf or the longer 2015 version: html, pdf.
 The closure of the Pearson Centre in 2013 left Canada without a place to train military, police and civilians together.
-The Peace Support Training Centre (PSTC) in Kingston devotes only a small fraction of its efforts to training for UN peace operations (1 course out of 9) and its training is done on an individual not unit level, and this training is at the tactical level.
+The Peace Support Training Centre or PSTC in Kingston devotes only trains miliitary perisonnel.
+And peace ops are a small fraction of its efforts: just one course out of nine The training is done on an individual not unit level, and is mostly at the tactical level.

-The Government announced on 29 May 2018 (International Day of UN Peacekeepers) financial contributions for peacekeeping training to two institutions: École de Maintien de la Paix Alioune Blondin Beye de Bamako (EMP Bamako), and Peace Operations Training Institute (POTI, US-based).
+The Government announced on 29 May 2018, the International Day of UN Peacekeepers, financial contributions for peacekeeping training to two institutions: École de Maintien de la Paix Alioune Blondin Beye de Bamako or EMP Bamako, and Peace Operations Training Institute or POTI, which is US-based.
 Each institution was offered $1 million.
 This does not demonstrate international leadership but it does assist these two particular institutions financially.

-As part of the Elsie Initiative for women in peace operations, Canada is planning in the near future help train women in Zambia (police) and Ghana (military).
+As part of the Elsie Initiative for women in peace operations, Canada is planning in the near future help train women in Zambia, being police, and Ghana being military.
 This programme was announced in November 2017 but is has not yet started the actual training programmes.